mekdes47/mekdes47/README.md

 - 👋 Hi, I am mekdi
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning computer science and accounting finance
 - 💞️ I’m looking to collaborate with website and application developers
 - 📫 How to reach me is using my email mekdeskefyalew77@gmail.com